Article

 Companies with an EU market for US products

 It is not only the US that is expected to significantly increase its import tariffs.
 Rather, it is likely that the EU will also announce and implement changes to import tariffs on US products in the near future - and as part of retaliatory measures - if the additional US tariffs are implemented as announced.
 Although the list of products to be affected is still "under wraps", reciprocal import tariff increases are likely to affect "import hits" such as peanut butter, jeans, Harley-Davidson motorcycles and whiskey, among others.
 This is likely to hit EU-based retailers hard.
-For this reason, existing supply relationships should already be reviewed for possible alternatives and their adaptability should be assessed in general terms; in addition, it should be clarified in good time whether and to what extent a switch to alternative products or alternatively sourced products is conceivable.
+For this reason, existing supply relationships should already be reviewed for possible alternatives and their adaptability should be assessed in general; in addition, it should be clarified whether and to what extent a switch to alternative products or alternatively sourced products is conceivable.

 Companies with Chinese ownership and/or Chinese pre-production